Top 12 Nurse Must-Haves

 Penlight

-A flashlight shaped like a fountain pen, the penlight is an important tool that helps nurses to assess pupil response, examine the mouth and throat and check wound areas.
+A flashlight shaped like a fountain pen, the penlight is an important tool that helps nurses and other healthcare professionals assess pupil response, examine the mouth and throat and check wound areas.
 Most penlights come with a handy built-in clip, and their small size makes them easy to carry around in your pocket on shifts so you’re always ready to examine a patient.

 Thermometer